signumoasis/signumoasis.xyz/content/docs/api/p2p.md

 It can only happen if we get a common milestone that isn't the same block as our max height.
 If the target node is at block 100 and we're at block 89, the first search with `lastBlockId` should count back by 10s, giving a common block of 80, but the second search looks to count backwards by 20s.
+It will increase the jump distance in relation to the distance between the two nodes' heights.
 This is likely to allow the node to quickly search the entire blockchain for a common block.

 #### Initial Request